yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 ## Stainless Sets

-For reasoning about properties of lists and sets, Stainless has an internal notion of an infinite set and exposes its logical operations in `stainless.collections`.
+To reason about contents of lists, Stainless has an infinite set type and exposes its logical operations in `stainless.collections`.
 Analogously, all set operations available in Scala were added as methods on the type `Set<T>` in `libstainless`.
 Though unlike for Scala, there is no runtime implementation available, the methods panic when run.
-But, they serve for example for proving correctness of sorted insert method on a
+But, they serve for example for proving correctness of a sorted insert on a list:
-list:

 ```{.rust caption="Specification of an insert function."}
 #[measure(l)]